 Image

 Supporting Local Farmers

 Duke offers many options for supporting local farmers as part of your grocery shopping.
-Download this pocket guide to seasonal produce and local farmers' markets in North Carolina.
 In the spring and summer, there is a weekly Duke Farmers' Market on campus with vendors offering local North Carolina produce, organized by Live for Life.
-Instructions for walking to the market from campus locations can be found here.
-The Duke Mobile Market is a form of Community Supported Agriculture (CSA) with year-round local and organic produce, meats, and flowers from area farms.
-Initiated by a group of graduate students at Duke, Walking Fish is a community supported fishery (CSF) that links fishermen on the coast of North Carolina to consumers at Duke and in the Triangle.
+The Duke Campus Farm offers a Community Supported Agriculture (CSA) with produce grown on campus.
 The City of Durham also offers a weekly farmers' market featuring pesticide-free produce, meats, baked goods, cheeses, arts and crafts, and more.

+Image